 The project management feature in FreshBooks is available to all users.
 Hourly or flat-rate projects can be created.
 FreshBooks’ projects can easily be converted to invoices.
 One standout feature of FreshBooks is its internal communication feature, which allows you to collaborate with team members and add images and attachments to your projects.

 Time tracking is only available to Xero users signed up for the Established plan.
 This feature lets you add billable time to projects.
 FreshBooks has time tracking available for all users.
 FreshBooks users can add manual time or use the built-in time tracker.
 Billable and nonbillable hours can be tracked, and time can be added to projects and attached to invoices.

 Xero lacks a proposals feature.
-FreshBooks has a well-developed proposals feature for Plus and Premium plan subscribers.
-FreshBooks users can create proposals that include sections like the scope of work, pricing, and terms.
+FreshBooks has a well-developed proposal feature for Plus and Premium plan subscribers.
+FreshBooks users can create proposals that include sections such as the scope of work, pricing, and terms.
 Proposals on FreshBooks can also quickly and easily be converted to invoices.

 Xero helps you track your finances with built-in budgeting.
 This feature can be used to create three-month budgets up to budgets for the next two years.
 Unfortunately, FreshBooks does not have a budgeting feature.

 Xero has a number of reports to help you track the financial health of your business.
 In total, there are 55 reports.

 FreshBooks only has eight reports.
 If you’re a Plus or Premium user, you can access three additional reports.
 Still, though, this number falls far short of the number of reports you can access through Xero.